-For this function to work properly, you also need to initialize SoLoud with the Soloud::ENABLE\VISUALIZATION flag.
+For this function to work properly, you also need to initialize SoLoud with the Soloud::ENABLE\VISUALIZATION flag or by enabling visualization with the Soloud.setVisualizationEnable() call.
 Otherwise the source data will not be gathered, and the result is undefined (probably zero).

-12.7 Soloud.getVersion()
+15.7 Soloud.getVersion()